CPU Ready vs. CPU Wait: Why Your Cluster Looks Fine but Feels Slow

 If %st is non-zero, the hypervisor is stealing cycles from your VM to serve someone else (or itself).

-When executing a vSphere to AHV migration, do not just “Lift and Shift.”
-VMware’s scheduler is slightly more forgiving of “oversized” VMs than KVM due to different co-scheduling algorithms (relaxed vs. strict).
+When executing a vSphere to AHV migration, do not lift and shift.
+VMware’s scheduler is slightly more forgiving of oversized VMs than KVM due to different co-scheduling algorithms — relaxed vs. strict.
 A 12-vCPU VM that “ran fine” on ESXi might choke on AHV if you don’t right-size it during the move.

-Use the migration as an excuse to audit.
-If a VM averages 15% utilization but has 8 vCPUs, cut it to 4 vCPUs.
+Use the migration as an audit opportunity.
+If a VM averages 15% utilization but has 8 vCPUs, cut it to 4.
 You will actually increase performance.

 We treat CPU like an infinite bucket.
 It isn’t.
 It is a time-share condo.
 If everyone tries to use the pool at 2 PM, nobody swims.